NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ## Overview

-In this lab, I explored the extraction flow in Magic using the SKY130 standard-cell layout.
+In this lab, I explored the extraction flow in Magic using a SKY130 standard-cell layout.

-The objective was to move from a physical layout representation to progressively more detailed electrical netlists:
+The goal was to move from the physical layout to progressively more detailed electrical representations:

 1. Basic extracted connectivity
 2. LVS-oriented SPICE netlist